-However, small businesses that qualify as a "Small Business Concern" may apply to only one of the two ARPA-E CURIE FOAs: ARPA-E FOA DE-FOA-0002692 (CURIE SBIR/STTR), or ARPA-E FOA DE-FOA-002691 (CURIE).
+Small business Applicants that qualify as a "Small Business Concern" may apply to only one of the two ARPA-E CURIE FOAs: ARPA-E FOA DE-FOA-0002692 (CURIE SBIR/STTR), or ARPA-E FOA DE-FOA-002691 (CURIE).
 Small businesses that qualify as "Small Business Concerns" are strongly encouraged to apply under the former (SBIR/STTR FOA).
-To determine eligibility as a "Small Business Concern" under DE-FOA-0002692, please review the eligibility requirements in Sections III.A - III.D above.
+To determine eligibility as a "Small Business Concern" under DE-FOA-0002692, please review the eligibility requirements in Sections III.A - III.D of that FOA.